rvm-sh/rvm/README.md

 ## Introduction and Motivations
 rvmsh was created because I had trouble in the course of my programing experience, from having issues managing new runtimes, multiple runtime managers, issues with packages, etc.

-I ultimately hope to be able to use this to manage all my runtimes, whether it be js, python, rust, etc. Hopefully, I would also be able to have some kind of auto determiner that just decides what the correct runtime version to use and to call that version.
+The primary goal is to be able to use this to manage all runtimes, whether it be js, python, rust, etc. If possible, would also like to have some kind of auto determiner that just decides what the correct runtime version to use and to call that version(not currently available).

 Inspired by the simplicity of nvm.